AdFabConnect/adfab-gulp-boilerplate/README.md

 ### Configure the tasks you need

 Every task rely on the `gulp-config.json` file for their configuration.
 Just fill-in the values you need.
-* vhost: your local url,
+* `vhost`: your local url,
-* sourceRoot: root path where your assets will be stored
+* `sourceRoot`: root path where your assets will be stored
-* destinationRoot: the path where your public final assets will be stored
+* `destinationRoot`: the path where your public final assets will be stored
-* tasks: the list of all tasks you want to run.
+* `tasks`: the list of all tasks you want to run.
 See details in `gulp-config.json` for details of every options of below for details about how it works

 ### Task config usage

 A task uses somes common parameters:
-* source: the source folder - a string or an array of string - relative to sourceRoot
+* `source`: the source folder - a string or an array of string - relative to sourceRoot
-* destination: the source folder - a string or an array of string - relative to destinationRoot
+* `destination`: the source folder - a string or an array of string - relative to destinationRoot
-* task: the task you want to use, if the name is not the same as your task name
+* `task`: the task you want to use, if the name is not the same as your task name
-* clean: cleans destination folder of the task before copying files.
+* `clean`: cleans destination folder of the task before copying files.
 So removed files from your source folder will be removed from destination folder too. default true
-* watch: while using `gulp watch`or `gulp serve` your task source files will be watched by default.
+* `watch`: while using `gulp watch`or `gulp serve` your task source files will be watched by default.
 You can choose to watch other files for your task instead, or set to false to stop watching files for this task

-For example:
+Example:
 ```json
 {
     "fonts": {